 It’s not a good idea to file for bankruptcy just to delay a foreclosure.
-But if you have a lot of other outstanding debts that you can discharge (eliminate) through the process, filing for bankruptcy might make sense.
+But if you have many other outstanding debts that you can discharge (eliminate) through the process, filing for bankruptcy might make sense.
 Talk to a bankruptcy lawyer to learn the pros and cons of filing Chapter 13 or Chapter 7 bankruptcy during a foreclosure.

 For some people, it makes economic sense to give up their house and move on.
 If so, there are a couple of ways to say goodbye to it; you’ll want to choose the method that causes the least financial and emotional upset to you and your family.

 If your lender agrees, you might be able to avoid foreclosure by selling your house for an amount that’s less than your outstanding loan balance.
-This is called a short sale.
+This transaction is called a "short sale."
 If you live in a state that allows lenders to sue for a deficiency judgment after a short sale, you should try to get your lender to release you from repaying the deficiency in writing.
 Though, if the lender forgives the deficiency, you might face tax consequences.

 You might be able to get your lender to let you deed the property over so that no foreclosure is necessary.
 This process is called signing a “deed in lieu of foreclosure.”
 But before you go this route, you’ll want to have an agreement (in writing) that the lender won’t go after you for any deficiency (the difference between the home's fair market value and your outstanding debt) that remains after the house is sold.
 Again, you might face a tax liability if the lender forgives a deficiency.

-Also, this remedy probably won’t be available if you have second or third mortgages on your home.
+Also, this option won’t be available if you have second or third mortgages on your home.

 If you're facing a foreclosure, look into your options and don't wait to ask for help if you need it.
-Contact a HUD-approved housing counselor—who will help you for free—as soon as possible to explore different foreclosure avoidance options.
-Also, consider talking to a foreclosure attorney to learn more about the foreclosure process in your state and find out what you should do in your situation.
+Contact a HUD-approved housing counselor, who will help you for free, as soon as possible to explore different foreclosure avoidance options.
+Also, consider talking to a foreclosure attorney to learn more about your state's foreclosure procedures and what you should do in your situation.